withchris-kavia/bbfdm-public/docs/guide/libbbfdm-api-legacy.md

 | stucture | `dmmap_dup`               | `dm_data`                    | Replaced to support the extension for Obj/Param/Operate using JSON plugin |

-Following table has list of APIs/datatypes which no longer exists in libbbfdm-api, along with new revised APIs replacement:
+Following table has list of APIs/datatypes which no longer exists in `libbbfdm-api-legacy`, along with new revised APIs replacement:

 |   Type   |      Removed API                   | New API  	                    	| Comment                                |
 | -------- | ---------------------------------- | ------------------------------------ 	| -------------------------------------- |